19hours/sg-statutes/Acts/Income Tax Act.md

 (a) section 14 in respect of —

-(i) expenditure that falls within the definition of “qualifying training expenditure” under section 14R, or the definition of “qualifying design expenditure” under section 14S; or
+(i) expenditure that falls within the definition of “qualifying training expenditure” under section 14R for which a deduction may be given under that section;

+(ii) expenditure that falls within the definition of “qualifying design expenditure” under section 14S for which a deduction may be given under that section;

-(ii) expenditure on the leasing of a PIC automation equipment under a qualifying lease under section 14T;
+(iii) expenditure on the leasing of a PIC automation equipment under a qualifying lease for which a deduction may be given under section 14T; or

+[Act 19 of 2013 wef Y/A 2011 & Sub Ys/A]

+(iv) expenditure on the licensing from another person of any qualifying intellectual property rights for which a deduction may be given under section 14W;

+[Act 19 of 2013 wef Y/A 2013 & Sub Ys/A]

 (b) section 14A;